isomerpages/moe-sped-itptoolkit/_pcp-in-transition-planning/The Individual Transition Plan/Developing the ITP.md

 </li>
 </ul>
 <p></p>
-<p>The OPP is prepared with the student over time.
-Information can be collected
+<p>The OPP, a PCP tool, is prepared with the student over time.
+Information
-from daily observations of the student, or their family, school staff and people who know him/her well.</p>
+can be collected from daily observations of the student, or their family, school staff and people who know him/her well.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 40%;" height="auto" width="100%" alt="" src="/images/Pro_tip_Updating_the_OPP.png">
 </div>